How do I act when Refapp alerts for suspected fraud in my reference check?

 This is not a common case and the alert doesn't necessarily mean an actual fraud.
 It can be explained by:

-• The referees and the candidate may work for the same company and therefore receive the same IP address when connecting to the company’s internal network.
+- The candidate and referees may work for the same company and therefore share the same public IP address when connected to the company's network.

 We recommend that you assess the reasonableness of this by gathering more information about the workplace, time of answering the questions, etc., and then take appropriate action, which in most cases is to do nothing.